 Its population size is big enough to support an active cultural scene.
 You can see excellent ballet, opera or concerts at the Ángela Peralta cultural center along with two-man stage plays in satellite salons.

 Another key advantage is Mazatlán’s proximity to San Diego and the new airport just on the other size of the border in Tijuana.
-You can take a luxury bus to Guadalara for about $35 dollars and the six hours goes quickly with the televisions, lounge seats and meals the bus companies provide.
+You can take a luxury bus from the airport to Guadalara for about $35 dollars.
+The six hours goes quickly with the personal televisions, lounge seats and meals the bus companies provide.

-I was surprised that the panoramic view from the condo immediately invoked a desire to get my daily work routine and schedule in order.
-I feel uncomfortable with out a plan.
-As writer Fran Lebowitz so eloquently put it, "For me, not having an itinerary is like not being able to change your underwear."
+Settling in, I was surprised that the panoramic view evoked a desire to get my daily work routine and schedule in order.
+I’m uncomfortable without a plan, or as writer Fran Lebowitz so eloquently put it, "not having an itinerary is like not being able to change your underwear."
+That means getting connected.

-The resort has personnel on staff to help with internet glitches immediately, a real luxury when I think about what it’s like to stalk computer expertise here.
+The resort has personnel on staff to help with internet glitches immediately, a real luxury considering what it’s like to stalk computer expertise here.
 Whether arriving anew to Denver or Mazatlán, either end takes several days to work the technical kinks out anew.

-I had to remind myself what a laughable dilemma this is when you are living and working in paradise.
+Finally, I remembered what a laughable dilemma this is for a person living and working in paradise.

-Even with the problems that you will always have reintroducing all your technology to a new location (You can almost hear it saying, "Where am I?
-This just doesnt' feel right!"), you can't help asking yourself, in this age of free international calling, Skype/Zoom, online banking and secure internet, why doesn't everyone do this?
+Even with the headaches of reintroducing all my technology to a new country, I can't help asking myself why, in this age of free international calling, Skype/Zoom, online banking and secure internet, doesn't everyone do this?